IFRS updates

 Is IFRS used in Ireland for all businesses?+

-Listed companies must use full IFRS accounting standards Ireland.
-Most SMEs and private companies use FRS 102, which aligns with IFRS for SMEs Ireland principles but provides simplified requirements.
+Listed entities must use full IFRS, while most private and SME firms apply FRS 102, which aligns with IFRS for SMEs principles but with simpler disclosure rules.

 What is IFRS 16 lease accounting Ireland impact?+